jnewmar/orbe-procedures/login-procedure.md

   - Contact system administrator for immediate unlock
   - Verify account status with IT support

+#### OTP Email Not Received

+- **Symptoms**: OTP verification code email doesn't arrive
+- **Solutions**:
+  - Wait 2-3 minutes as email delivery may take some time
+  - **Check your spam/junk email folder** - OTP emails are sometimes filtered
+  - Verify that your registered email address is correct and accessible
+  - Click "Resend" to request a new OTP code
+  - Contact system administrator if email issues persist
+  - Ensure your email account has sufficient storage space

+#### OTP Code Issues

+- **Symptoms**: OTP code is rejected or shows as invalid
+- **Solutions**:
+  - Ensure you're entering the most recent OTP code received
+  - Check that the code hasn't expired (typically valid for 5-10 minutes)
+  - Verify you're entering all 6 digits correctly
+  - Try copying and pasting the code from the email
+  - Request a new OTP if the current one has expired
+  - Contact system administrator if codes consistently fail

 #### Browser Compatibility Issues

 - **Symptoms**: Login page doesn't load properly or buttons don't respond